HazyResearch/deepdive/doc/example-spouse.md

 4. **Error analysis & debugging.** Finally, we'll show how to use DeepDive's labeling, error analysis and debugging tools.

-*_Note the distinction between extraction of facts and mentions of facts.
+*_Note the distinction between extraction of facts and extraction of mentions of facts.
 In this tutorial, we do the latter, however DeepDive supports further downstream methods for tackling the former task in a principled manner._

 Whenever something isn't clear, you can always refer to [the complete example code at `examples/spouse/`](../examples/spouse/) that contains everything shown in this document.